-This happens specifically in conventional quantum mechanics for canonically conjugate observables, linked by a Fourier transform in infinite dimensional Hilbert spaces.
-By construction, the two observables describe two aspects of the same information while being maximally incompatible.
-This incompatibility is estimated with respect to a pure quantum state by a formulation of the Heisenberg uncertainty principle due to E. H. Kennard~\cite{kennard} and generalized by H. P. Robertson~\cite{robertson} to any pair of observables as,
+When two observables $\mathsf{Q}_1$ and $\mathsf{Q}_2$ in a Hilbert space $\mathcal{H}$ have no common proper window they describe information from two distinct sample sets, $\Omega_1$ and $\Omega_2$.
+In general, they are non-commutative.
+In standard physics and in infinite dimension, this information is estimated with respect to a pure quantum state by a formulation of the Heisenberg uncertainty principle due to E. H. Kennard~\cite{kennard} and generalized by H. P. Robertson~\cite{robertson}.

-where $\sigma_1$ and $\sigma_2$ are the standard deviations defined by $\sigma_i^2=\langle\mathsf{Q}_i^2\rangle -\langle\mathsf{Q}_i\rangle^2$ ($i\in\{1,2\}$).
-For the canonically conjugate pairs, $\Delta = \mathds{1}$ and $|\langle\Delta\rangle| =1$, which requires a strictly infinite dimensional space. \paragraph{} In the present model the Hilbert space is finite dimensional.
-The Robertson's inequality is insufficient but \emph{entropic inequalities} are appropriate with the same meaning.
-We have already computed the entropic relations in the case of independent POVMs in Secs. (\ref{POVMinequality}, \ref{MUB}) above.
+In the present model the Hilbert space is finite dimensional.
+The Robertson's inequality is ineffective but \emph{entropic inequalities} are appropriate with the same meaning.
+We already computed the entropic relations in the case of independent POVMs in Secs. (\ref{POVMinequality}, \ref{MUB}) above.
 Now we address again this question but for non necessarily independent measurements.

 The entropic inequalities were defined by I. Bialynicki-Birula \emph{et al}~\cite{bialynicki} and computed by H. Maassen and J. B. M. Uffink~\cite{maassen} with respect to a pure quantum state.
 The Maassen-Uffink bound was extended to general quantum states and significantly improved in 2011 by R. Frank and E. Lieb~\cite{frank}.
-These relations concern the proper charts of a set of observablse and specifically their entropy.
+These relations concern the proper windows of a set of observable and specifically their entropy.

-Let us define the \enquote{chart entropy of an observable}.
+Let us define the \enquote{window entropy of an observable}.
 This entropy characterizes only the \emph{proper basis} in contrast with the induced entropy (Definition \ref{effectentropy}).
-All non-degenerate commutative observables have the same chart entropy.
+All regular commutative observables have the same window entropy.

-\begin{definition}[Chart entropy of an observable] The chart entropy of an observable is the chart entropy $\mathbb{H}(\Omega)$ of its proper chart. \end{definition}
+\begin{definition}[Window entropy of an observable] The window entropy of an observable with distinct eigenvalues is the window entropy $\mathbb{H}(\Omega)$ of its proper window. \end{definition}

-Let $\Omega_1$ and $\Omega_2$ respectively denote the proper charts of a pair of non-commutative observables $\mathsf{Q}_1$ and $\mathsf{Q}_2$.
-We need to define the so called \emph{chart-overlap}, $\delta$, between two charts.
-For generality, define this chart-overlap as a special case of a \enquote{POVM-overlap} between two POVMs.
+Let $\Omega_1$ and $\Omega_2$ respectively denote the proper windows of a pair of non-commutative observables $\mathsf{Q}_1$ and $\mathsf{Q}_2$.
+We need to define the so called \emph{window-overlap}, $\delta$, between two windows.
+For generality, define this window-overlap as a special case of a \enquote{POVM-overlap} between two POVMs.

 \begin{definition}[POVM-overlap] The overlap $\delta$ of two distinct POVMs, $\{\mathsf{Q}_{\gamma_1}\}_{\gamma\in\Gamma_1}$ and $\{\mathsf{Q}_{\gamma_2}\}_{\gamma\in\Gamma_2}$ is the square-root of the maximum absolute value of $\tr (\mathsf{Q}_{\gamma_1}\mathsf{Q}_{\gamma_2})$